 It takes a number of years to develop a proper remote support capability.
 The right tools, processes, and experience are required to deliver services remotely at scale.
 Many groups lack one of the three components listed and fall back to the onsite visit to make up for it.

 Face-to-face interaction is great in any business relationship, but it should be for value-added purposes such as strategic planning sessions….not weekly “face time” with your servers.
-Mature technology service providers should be able to resolve 80%+ of all issues remotely, onsite time should be limited to deployments.
-This is a more efficient model for your business and your provider’s!
+Mature technology service providers should be able to resolve 80%+ of all issues remotely; onsite IT time should be limited to deployments.
+This is a more efficient model for your business and your IT vendor!